Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Todd: “Gopher Scramble VI”, my “Caddyshack”-themed golf tournament returns to Penmar in 2019 – a benefit for our future Venice Heritage Museum.
 It’s sponsored by The Townhouse & Modern Drunkard Magazine and features Master Bagpiper, Graham Allan, loud clothes, great food, prizes & flying putters.

 Theo: We just celebrated Summer Solstice with the Neptune Festival and our new King Tonan Ruiz & Queen Beth Allyn – a great time that coincided with Surfside’s 1st anniversary.
-Come join the next Mardi Gras Parade in 2019!
+Come join the next Mardi Gras Parade!
 These are fun Venice traditions that date back to the ‘20s.

-The money we raise will help restore the Pacific Electric Red Car and the donated Short Line Station ticketing house, which together will become the featured structures on our museum campus (with deep gratitude to Thomas Shin and David Hertz!).
+The money we raise will help restore the Pacific Electric Red Car and build a replica of the Tokio Station trolley ticketing house that once stood on Venice Blvd.
+Together, these will become the primary structures of our museum campus (with big thanks to David Hertz, Ed Millán, and the Studio of Environmental Architecture!).

 What advice would you give someone starting out in your field?